 - Contempt of a domestic violence order and

 - Any crime involving risk of death or serious bodily injury.

 However, just because there is the presence of one of these criminal activities it does not mean that there is necessarily a domestic violence matter.
 For a person to be a domestic violence victim there must be some relationship such as the victim is a current or former spouse who is over the age of 18, a current or former household member, or a person whom the perpetrator has had a dating relationship.
 It does not matter the gender of the victim and domestic violence affects both men and women.
 It is also important to note that domestic violence is not just physical but can include sexual, emotional, economic, and psychological actions or threats.

 Who is Protected Under the New Jersey Domestic Violence Act?

 A victim of domestic violence is any person who is eighteen years or older or who is an emancipated minor and who has been subjected to domestic violence by:

 - Any person who is currently a household member

-- A person who was at the time a household member
+- Person who was at the time a household member

 Under New Jersey law, a law enforcement officer is required to arrest a suspect and sign a criminal complaint where: a person claims to have been the victim of domestic violence inflicted by the suspect, or when the office has sufficient evidence to believe that such violence occurred.
 Additionally, an officer must make an arrest when the victim shows signs of injury, where there is an arrest warrant, where the suspect has violated a domestic violence restraining order, or where the officer has sufficient cause to believe that a weapon was used in committing a domestic violence crime.